lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="accessSecrets">accessSecrets</h3>

-By default, either the credentials needed to access the target database are taken from the credentials object of a `CRN_URI`, or the IAM user submitting the statement is used to connect to the `DB2_TABLE_URI`.
+By default, either the credentials that are needed to access the target database are taken from the credentials object of a `CRN_URI`, or the IAM user submitting the statement is used to connect to the `DB2_TABLE_URI`.
 You can override this default by specifying either  a combination of `USER` and `PASSWORD` or an `APIKEY`.
 However, the password or API key is **not** included in the SQL statement as plain text.
 Instead, you must store it as a custom key in a {{site.data.keyword.keymanagementservicefull}} instance to which you have access.
 For a description how to store and manage the secrets in {{site.data.keyword.keymanagementserviceshort}}, see [Setting up custom secrets in Key Protect](/docs/sql-query?topic=sql-query-kpsetup).